williamdemeo/latex_wjd/templates/exams/README.md

 enter the following commands: `nix flake lock` and `nix build`.

-If the document generation is successful, the resulting pdf will reside in the `Leixb-barcadoc-template/result` directory.
+If the document generation is successful, the resulting pdf will reside in the `exams/result` directory.

 ```
-cd Leixb-barcadoc-template
+cd exams
 nix flake lock
 nix build
 ```